katina-cyber/kat-ctf-writeups/pwn-25/pwn2ret_to_win/2ret_to_win.md

 WAIT.
 I thought this was supposed to work!!!!!!!!
 What gives

-We actually need some [padding](https://en.wikipedia.org/wiki/Data_structure_alignment) between the return address and the arg1.
+We actually need some [padding](https://en.wikipedia.org/wiki/Data_structure_alignment) between the return address and arg1.
 Since arg1 is a long long int, we will need 4 bytes of padding before we send arg1.

 Let's add to the exploit.